olaza003/project-RPG/README.md

 ## Project Description
  > Your project description should summarize the project you are proposing.
 Be sure to include
- > * Why is it important or interesting to you?
+  * Why is it important or interesting to you?
+     *
  > * What languages/tools/technologies do you plan to use?
 (This list may change over the course of the project)
  >   * [toolname](link) - Short description
  > * What will be the input/output of your project?
- > * What are the two design patterns you will be using?
+  * What are the two design patterns you will be using?
 For each design pattern you must explain in 4-5 sentences:
+  * Decorator:
+     * The decorator pattern is flexible to create an alternative for subclassing to extend its functionality.
+We can use this by extending a base class for weapons which we   will extend to add ornaments that enhance its capabilities (basically attachments).
+This project would require better stats to defeat certain enemies in which the decorator pattern would give users better flexibility to defeat them.
+The decorator can further enhance user abilities throughout the game.
  >   * Why you picked this pattern and what feature you will implement with it
  >   * What problem you anticipate encountering when implementing your project that you will solve using the design pattern
  >   * Why the chosen design pattern will lead to a good solution to that problem